Gesaffelstein

-Mike Lévy (/fr/; born 24 June 1985), known professionally as Gesaffelstein (/de/), is a French music programmer, DJ, songwriter and producer from Lyon.
-He has worked alongside artists such as Lady Gaga, The Weeknd, Daft Punk, Kanye West, A$AP Rocky, Electric Youth, Haim, Miss Kittin, The Hacker, Jean-Michel Jarre, Lil Nas X, Charli XCX, Pharrell Williams and Chuck Ellis.
+Mike Lévy (born 24 June 1985), known professionally as Gesaffelstein, is a French DJ, songwriter, and record producer from Lyon.
+Often called the "Dark Prince of Techno", he has worked alongside artists such as the Weeknd, Lady Gaga, Daft Punk, Kanye West, A$AP Rocky, the Hacker, Lil Nas X, Charli XCX and Pharrell Williams.

+He is best known for the single "Lost in the Fire" with the Weeknd.
+At the 68th Annual Grammy Awards, he won the Grammy Award for Best Remixed Recording, Non-Classical for his remix of Gaga's "Abracadabra".

 Stage name

 Gesaffelstein is a portmanteau of Gesamtkunstwerk ("total artwork" in German, also the title of an album by the American electro group Dopplereffekt) and Albert Einstein.